HUSKI3/IgniteOS/README.md

 # Features in progress
   - Persistant installer
-  - Some kind of desktop enviroment [Will take time]
+  - Some kind of desktop enviroment, OpenBox is being installed right now! will be available in normal release 0.1.2-r!

 # New Features!
   - <b>Docker support added!</b>